MongoDB Tutorial: Aggregate Method Example

 { "_id" : 20, "AvgPrice" : 46, "ReorderLevel" : 25 }

-Show Detailed Information of Aggregate Method
+Show Detailed Information of the Aggregate Method

 db.products.explain().aggregate([